publisha/student_site/pages/howtobuildyoursite.md

 ### Add some packages to Atom

+ >add picture here

  Open Atom (you can turn off the welcome window and welcome guide tab and no need to send usage data).
 Locate the `Packages` menu and move down to  the settings view.
 Select Install packages/Themes.
-In the Search text box, type markdown and locate the package called tool-bar-markdown-writer (__check this__)— maybe markdown-writer.
+In the Search text box, type *toolbar* and locate the following packages:

- Get the toolbar package first:

-* Tool-bar
+* tool-bar
 * markdown-writer
 * toolbar-markdown-writer

-settings for toolbar ... file extensions
+You can change the settings for toolbar.
+I suggest that you

+Now that you have the software installed you can register for the free web site at github.

 ## Setup [^1]Github